-Menopause is a natural stage in a woman's life, bringing changes that can impact sleep quality and psychological well-being.
+Menopause is a natural stage in a woman's life, bringing changes that can influence sleep quality and psychological well-being.

-In this article, we'll explore the causes of menopause, how it impacts your life, and solutions that can help you improve your sleep during this difficult time.
+In this article, we'll explore the causes of menopause, its impact on your life, and solutions that can help you improve your sleep during this difficult time.

-Hormonal fluctuations, including the decline in estrogen, play a major role in sleep disturbances observed during menopause.
+Hormonal fluctuations, particularly the decline in estrogen, play a major role in sleep disturbances observed during menopause.
 These changes can lead to nighttime hot flashes, which cause frequent awakenings.
 Source: WHO

 In addition, it has been observed that anxiety and depression, often exacerbated during this period, also contribute to the onset of more or less prolonged insomnia .